Party Dance

 It's

-quite possible that Paolo Nutini wrote this song just
+possible that Paolo Nutini wrote this song just for Kate!

 (or maybe she just likes shoes) |